-Parent Company Liquidity Concerns.
-Our parent companies have a significant amount of debt and may incur additional debt in the future.
-At December 31, 2004, Charter had approximately \$156 million and \$863 million aggregate principal amount of convertible senior notes outstanding, which mature in 2006 and 2009, respectively, and Charter Holdings had approximately \$8.9 billion aggregate principal amount of senior notes and senior discount notes, some of which mature in 2007 and the remainder of which mature in 2009 through 2012.
-Charter and Charter Holdings will need to raise additional capital or receive distributions or payments from us in order to satisfy their debt obligations.
+Charter Liquidity Concerns.
+Charter has a significant amount of debt and may incur additional debt in the future.
+At December 31, 2004, Charter had approximately \$156 million and \$863 million aggregate principal amount of convertible senior notes outstanding, which mature in 2006 and 2009, respectively.
+Charter will need to raise additional capital or receive distributions or payments from us in order to satisfy its debt obligations.